mario-aran/boilerplate/web/README.md

 ### Code

+- [ ] implement i18next
+- [ ] e2e tests
 - [ ] add one notification when singup register fails
-- [ ] e2e tests
-- [ ] implement i18next
 - [ ] use env vars on cypress.config.js
+- [ ] prevent sonner import with message
+- [ ] refactor auth form component, so it can be reused on login and register